-In these periods, I reflect more heavily on the pieces that have shaped my thinking thus far: the snippets of my story, the things I’ve read, the people who have left their marks on the structure of my spine.
+I often find myself wandering into introspection territory, thinking deeply about what makes us who we are.
+Whilst I generally believe these things are constantly changing, standing without a few stable supports is not always a productive position and prevents ideas from being galvanised when they strike.
+In these periods, I reflect more heavily on the pieces that have shaped my thinking so far: the snippets of my story, the things I’ve read, the people who have left their marks on the structure of my spine.

 It is from this point that I start the Citations series – an attempt to unravel the multitude of influences which have paved the way to now.
-My naïve hope is that it helps identify those latent supports which linger at the wayside and from this understanding, push onward.
-Without further ado…
+My naïve hope is that it helps identify those latent supports which linger at the wayside, and from this understanding, push onward.
+Without further ado.

 The Cheap Date Guide to Style

-Fundamentally, my takeaway from Jolliffe & Garnett is that not everyone will agree ‘what looks good’ or even on the deeper values which underlie those seemingly harmless three words.
-But championing an open-minded, respectful approach is something we can strive for.
+For the best part of 7 years, The Cheap Date Guide to Style has unequivocally influenced the way I think, not only clothes and style, but about creativity and expression too.
+Not everyone will agree ‘what looks good’ or even on the deeper values which underlie those seemingly harmless three words.
+But championing an open-minded, respectful approach is something we can all strive for.

 Dressing up is not a rulebook, and even if it was, we have permission to rewrite it completely.